Steenrod Lengths and a Problem of Vakil: Preliminaries

-\begin{defi} Let We rewrite $n$ in \textbf{bracket form} as Here $A,B,\dots,C \geq 1$, $D \geq 0$, $0_i$ between $A$ and $B$ are zeroes in $\underbrace{0\dots0}_a$ from left to right, and so on.
-We call $D$ the \textbf{tail} of $n$ and write $t_n$.
-When $t_n=0$, we do not write $t_n$.
-We say a binary class is of \textbf{dimension $k$} if it has form \end{defi} Let $T_{\overline{n}}$ be the graph obtained from $T_{n}$ by replacing each vertex by the minimum number in its binary class.
-We call $T_{\overline{n}}$ the \textbf{binary class graph} of $T_n$.
+Let $T_{\overline{n}}$ be the graph obtained from $T_n$ by replacing each vertex by the minimum number in its binary class.
+We call $T_{\overline{n}}$ the binary class graph of $T_n$.
 By Lemma \ref{f(n)=f(m)}, we just need to study $T_{\overline{n}}$.
-Each vertex of $T_{\overline{n}}$ can be represented by integer, binary, or bracket form.
+Each vertex of $T_{\overline{n}}$ can be represented in integer, binary, or bracket form.